ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/printed-assignment-guidelines.md

 * Fall 2018
 * Diaz

-All written assignments should be submitted as a pdf on slack as a direct message to the instructor.
+All written assignments should be submitted as a pdf and emailed to the instructor.